 If you’re a victim of workplace sexual harassment in California, it’s against the law, and it has to stop now.
-Here are eleven tips you need to consider to stop workplace sexual harassment.
+Here are eleven tips from our Oakland sexual harassment lawyers about what needs to be considered to stop workplace sexual harassment.

 TIP #1: TELL THE PERPETRATOR TO STOP